texaspse/blog/_posts/2015-07-15-new-distributed-search-network-texas.md

 ## A new US Central point of presence to reach a 25ms total delivery time across the US

-A great search experience is to drive end-users towards what they’re looking as quickly and seamlessly as possible.
+A great search experience is to drive end-users towards what they're looking as quickly and seamlessly as possible.
 For us at Algolia it means to be able to dynamically update the content displayed as the end-user is typing a query.
 Being able to offer this find as-you-type experience obviously requires a very